Test of Friendship

 - Will you buy my Prayer Quotes book?
 Low commitment.
 Small cost.
 May affect the relationship.

-- Will you come on as a regular donor to this ministry?
+- Will you take my ministry course?
 High commitment.
 High cost.
 Only a few relationships would survive.

 A Friend Will Ask Things of You